denten-books/plain-text/2-chapter.md

 enterprise.
 A whole tradition of Marxist criticism reminds readers that prescription cannot be ideologically neutral.
 "Literature does not exist in the sense that insects do," Terry Eagleton writes in his introduction to literary theory.
-"Value judgments by which it is constituted are historically variable," he concludes, having "a close relation to social ideologies."
+He concludes in writing that "value judgments by which it is constituted are historically variable, [... having] a close relation to social ideologies."
 For Eagleton, values are more than the simple assertion of private taste.
 Instead, they refer to assumptions "by which certain social groups exercise and maintain control over others" [@eagleton_criticism_1976, 15-47].
 Who controls what?
 My interpretation of Marxist materialism is more literal than even Eagleton's.
-I am interested here in physical mechanisms of control, not only in their more ephemeral ideological justifications.
+I am interested here in physical mechanisms of control, and not only in their more ephemeral ideological justifications.

 In trying to reconcile the NEA's dour prognoses with broad theoretical models and demographic trends that reflect a proliferation of textual material, I am confronted with two possible explanations.
 The writers of the report hint at the first themselves: treating the ebb of literary reading (in a particular mode) as cause and symptom for the general decline of the arts (and perhaps of civilization itself).
-A much more hopeful outlook, would have it that literary ecosystem has remained as vibrant and as diverse as ever.
+A much more hopeful outlook would have it that literary ecosystem has remained as vibrant and as diverse as ever.
 Material conditions for creative expression change (as in times of political oppression, pestilence, or war), where the spirit endures.

 The alternative to the first option would question the very definitions of literary reading.
 Consider the possibility of online or digital literature that evolves according to a logic of its own, where previous ideas of "genre" or "literary movements" no longer apply.
 To restrict literary reading to "novels, short stories, plays, and poetry" (as is done in the NEA report) is to deny some measure of literariness to song-writing, computer game-making, software design, and, in an obvious way, to non-fiction or, let's say, to essays of arbitrary length.
 Imagine, for example, excluding reality television from the survey on television habits, because the genre does not conform to some normative sense of what television should be.
 Do the literary survey-makers consider literature as a medium, like television, or a grab-bag of "serious genres" like comedy and drama?
 As it turns out: both.
 The authors concede the point in sometimes classifying readers by the number of books read in any genre, effectively equating literature with "books" [@nea_reading_2004].
 But even that concession confuses form with function.
 What if "reading a book" begins to involve something other than moving one's eyes from left to right over sequentially numbered blocks of text?
 Or what if books were more like pills, or prosthetics, than parchment?
 The conundrum reveals a strong methodological bias favoring historically contingent (and likely modernist) conceptions of the literary.
 A report that initially looks like objective, quantitative, descriptive analysis (that's the way things are) hides a qualitative, proscriptive program (that's the way they should be).

 [^ln2-engell]: See also @engell_teaching_1988.